 If you are single, you may name any person or organization as a beneficiary.
-If you have a spouse - legally married or common-law, he or she is automatically your beneficiary and will remain so unless your spouse completes a spousal waiver form.
+If you have a spouse - legally married or common-law - they are automatically your beneficiary and will remain so unless your spouse completes a spousal waiver form.

-If you wish to change your beneficiary(ies), you must complete a Change in Personal Data form.
+If you wish to change your beneficiary(ies), you must complete a Designating a Beneficiary form.
+If you have a spouse, your spouse must also complete the Spouse's Waiver of Death Benefits form.

-Joining the Plan